Soyio-id/soy-io-widget/README.md

 ## Usage

 Integrate the widget into your frontend framework using the script below.
-Ensure to replace placeholders (e.g., \<flow>, \<company id>) with actual values relevant to your implementation.
+Ensure to replace placeholders (e.g., \<request>, \<company id>) with actual values relevant to your implementation.

 ### 1. Disclosure Request